bogaudio/BogaudioModules/README.md

 A 6HP blank panel.

 ## <a name="polyphony"></a> Note on Polyphony

-[NOTE: polyphonic features are presently being tested; they are not yet available on Rack's plugin manager.
-But coming soon!]

 Most modules in this collection support VCV Rack's polyphony feature according to Rack's <a href="https://vcvrack.com/manual/VoltageStandards.html#polyphony">polyphony standards</a>.